dvstechy/AgentHacks45/README.md

-# 🚀 Navonmesh Hackathon | Odoo X Spit
+# 🚀 Navonmesh Hackathon |   X

 ## **Official Submission: AgentHacks IMS**

 ### **Next-Generation Inventory & Warehouse Management System**

-_A premium, mobile-first ERP solution inspired by Odoo, built for efficiency and scale, exclusively submitted for the **Navonmesh Hackathon**._
+_A premium, mobile-first ERP solution inspired by  , built for efficiency and scale, exclusively submitted for the **Navonmesh Hackathon**._

 ---

 ## 🌟 Overview

-**Odoo X Spit** (by AgentHacks) is a high-performance, modern Inventory Management System (IMS) designed to streamline warehouse operations, product tracking, and stock movements.
+ It (by AgentHacks) is a high-performance, modern Inventory Management System (IMS) designed to streamline warehouse operations, product tracking, and stock movements.
 Developed as a flagship project for the **Navonmesh Hackathon**, it offers a glassmorphic UI, real-time data handling, and a seamless mobile-friendly experience.

 ---